 MEVIT4703 – Screen Politics

 In Screen Politics we will focus on the political dimensions of our relations and interactions with screens.
-Screen relations are often intimate, private and appear to be far removed from broader social and political concerns.
+Screen relations are often intimate and private and appear to be far removed from broader social and political concerns.
 However, as we will learn, it is in the very intimacy afforded by our screens that they unfold their political powers.
 Screens both provide and prohibit access to our global realities and affect all aspects of everyday life.
 They do so by making these provisions and prohibitions seem natural, making that which becomes afforded real and that which drops from sight non-existent.
 They shape our behaviours and set frames for our expectations.

 Screen Politics students will acquire a critical understanding of: